Children feel similar emotions to adults when they lose a loved one, but they may not be able to express it in the same way.

 How children and young people think about death

 The age, or stage, that your child is at will have an impact on how they understand and cope with the death of a loved one.
-Our Child Bereavement Service has compiled a guide that explains how you can best support your child through a bereavement, how to deal with a funeral and provides a framework for how the child may be processing the death based on their age:
+Our Child Bereavement Service has compiled How to explain death to children and young people and help them cope, a guide that explains how you can best support your child through a bereavement, how to deal with a funeral and provides a framework for how the child may be processing the death based on their age:

 Children experience feelings of pain and loss.
 They will protest loudly and may search repeatedly for the deceased.
 They need a consistent routine, cuddles and hugs and they need to be told repeatedly that the person will not be returning.
 It is important that special memories and photographs are kept for the children as they grow older.